lcolladotor/derfinderExample/derCoverageInfo/README.md

 Explanation of files
 ====================

 This folder has the scripts for extracting the un-filtered coverage information from the BAM files.
 It also generates the filtered data in ../derCoverageInfo.
 Alternatively, you can load the raw data and process it twice: once without any filter and once with filtering.
 But doing it this way is useful if you only want to read the raw data once.
-Check the alternative way which was used earlier [here](https://github.com/lcolladotor/derfinderExample/tree/v0.0.13/fullCoverage).
+Check the alternative way as shown in [fullCoverage](https://github.com/lcolladotor/derfinderExample/tree/master/fullCoverage)

 # der2Fullcoverage.sh